aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ### 1.4) Select a validation option
 There are two possibilies for validate the request: Email or DNS.
 In this guide I will choose  Email option because it's easier than DNS option, but if you choose DNS, you need to configure some entries like CName.
 This configuration it's possible in Route 53 [Learn How Validate From DNS](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html).

-**IMPORTANT:** Verify if  you have any email account configured like: administrator@domain, webmaster@domain, postmaster@domain, hostmaster@domain or an email account in your AWS Account.
-It's very important because if you don't have the e-mail for verification can be delivery and process to validate the certificate will stopped until you create an account and re-send the validation .It's very boring and frustating.
+**IMPORTANT:** Verify if you have access to manage emails accounts like *administrator@domain, webmaster@domain, postmaster@domain, hostmaster@domain* or an email account in your AWS Account.
+It's very important because if you don't have, the e-mail verification can't be delivery and the validation proccess will be stuck.
+It's very boring and frustating.

 ![Select a validation option](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image4.PNG?raw=true)